 4. Data-Driven Decision Making

-It is essential that those in the hotel industry take care with smart hotel room technology, especially when it comes to protecting customer privacy.
-With that being said, as long as hotels are transparent and adhere to data protection legislation, some customer information obtained from smart room technology can be useful.
+It is essential that those in the hotel industry take care with smart hotel systems, especially when it comes to protecting customer privacy.
+With that being said, as long as hotels are transparent and adhere to data protection legislation, some customer information obtained from smart hotel solutions can be useful.

 While it will be necessary to securely delete customer voice commands and other data from devices like Amazon Echo, certain information can be collected, including basic usage data.
 This can allow hotels to find out what the most popular TV channels or radio stations are, allowing for data-driven decisions on what to set as default options.